PTSD Therapist San Diego | Alexa Hall, LCSW

 An image of a man hiking in the mountains.
 He is wearing a blue sweatshirt, black shorts and a hiking backpack, symbolizing the long journey he has been on and walking towards a new way of life with Trauma Therapy in San Diego

 In our work together, we focus on helping your nervous system learn what safety feels like again.
-Using EMDR and somatic techniques, we gently process what your body and brain have been holding on to.
+I use effective and proven methods, Eye Movement Desensitization and Reprocessing (EMDR), to process what your body and brain have been holding on to.
+And Cognitive Behavior Therapy (CBT) to build skills for managing trauma responses and shifting unhelpful thought patterns.

 You don’t have to retell or relive your trauma.